-Applicants must submit surrent utility hill Applicants must submit current utility bill Data exchange with utilities that verifies: 🔀 Account ownership Consumption Balances Rayment history Account is properly credited with benefit Other - describe: Centralized computer system/database tracks payments to all utilities Centralized computer system automatically generates benefit level Separation of duties between intake and payment approval Payments coordinated among other heating assistance programs to avoid duplication of payments Payments to utilities and invoices from utilities are reviewed for accuracy Computer databases are periodically reviewed to verify accuracy and timeliness of payments made to utilities Direct payment to households are made in limited cases only Procedures are in place to require prompt refunds from utilities in cases of account closure Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: 17.9.
-Benefits Policy - Bulk Fuel Vendors 17.5.
-Benefits Folicy Built fuel Venuels What procedures are in place for averting fraud and improper payments when dealing with bulk fuel suppliers of heating oil, propane, wood, and other bulk fuel vendors?
+Applicants required to submit proof of physical residency Applicants must submit current utility bill Data exchange with utilities that verifies: Account ownership Consumption .
+Balances Payment history Account is properly credited with benefit U Other - describe: Centralized computer system/database tracks payments to all utilities Centralized computer system automatically generates benefit level Separation of duties between intake and payment approval Payments coordinated among other heating assistance programs to avoid duplication of payments Payments to utilities and invoices from utilities are reviewed for accuracy Computer databases are periodically reviewed to verify accuracy and timeliness of payments made to utilities Direct payment to households are made in limited cases only Procedures are in place to require prompt refunds from utilities in cases of account closure Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: 17.9.
+Benefits Policy - Bulk Fuel Vendors What procedures are in place for questing froud and improper naumonts when dealing with hulls What procedures are in place for averting fraud and improper payments when dealing with bulk fuel suppliers of heating oil, propane, wood, and other bulk fuel vendors?
 Select all that apply.
-Vendors are checked against an approved vendors list Centralized computer system/database is used to track payments to all vendors Clients are relied on for reports of non-delivery or partial delivery Two-party checks are issued naming client and vendor Direct payment to households are made in limited cases only ☐ Vendors are only paid once they provide a delivery receipt signed by the client Conduct monitoring of bulk fuel vendors Bulk fuel vendors are required to submit reports to the Grantee Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are required.
-Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are required.
-Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are required.
+Vendors are checked against an approved vendors list Centralized computer system/database is used to track payments to all vendors Clients are relied on for reports of non-delivery or partial delivery Two-party checks are issued naming client and vendor Direct payment to households are made in limited cases only Vendors are only paid once they provide a delivery receipt signed by the client Conduct monitoring of bulk fuel vendors Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are required. required.
 17.10.
-Investigations and Prosecutions Bulk fuel vendors are required to submit reports to the Grantee Vendor agreements specify requirements selected above, and provide enforcement mechanism Other - describe: Printed delivery slips or computer printouts from the vendors are required.
-17.10.
-Investigations and Prosecutions Describe the Grantee's procedures for investigating and prosecuting reports of fraud, and any
+Investigations and Prosecutions 17.10.
+Investigations and Prosecutions Describe the Grantee's procedures for investigating and prosecuting reports of fraud, and any sanctions placed on clients/staff/vendors found to have committed fraud.
+Select all that apply.
+Refer to state Inspector General Refer to local prosecutor or state Attorney General

-Refer to US DHHS In spector General (including referral to OIG hotline) Local agencies/distri ict offices or Grantee conduct investigation of fraud complaints from Grantee attempts co ollection of improper payments.
-If so, describe the recoupment process. applicable.
-As stated o repayment in these situ template provided by D ecoup the value of the assistance rendered to ineligible applicants, when n the back of the LIHEAP applications, applicants are fully liable for ations.
-LAAs are encouraged to use the applicable recoupment notice HCD.
-The notice advises applicants of their responsibility to make lvised to reduce the client's benefit level in the subsequent program year all action.
-Clients found to hav household banned? e committed fraud are banned from LIHEAP assistance.
-For how long is a Contracts with local reprimanded and/or agencies require that employees found to have committed fraud are reterminated ✓ Vendors found to ha✓ Other - describe: eve committed fraud may no longer participate in LIHEAP h n applicant with stop pay or recoupment situation can apply for LIHEAP, owever, no payments can be issued until either the applicant submits aformation that clarifies or corrects their application or repays the benefit amount that was inappropriately received.
+US DHHS Inspector General (including referral to OIG hotline) Local ago public encies/district offices or Grantee conduct investigation of fraud complaints from ⊠ Grantee attempts collection of improper payments.
+If so, describe the recoupment process. applicable. repayment i emplate pr restitution. tructed to recoup the value of the assistance rendered to ineligible applicants, when As stated on the back of the LIHEAP applications, applicants are fully liable for in these situations.
+LAAs are encouraged to use the applicable recoupment notice ovided by EOHLC.
+The notice advises applicants of their responsibility to make LAAs are advised to reduce the client's benefit level in the subsequent program year ollection/legal action. ound to have committed fraud are banned from LIHEAP assistance.
+For how long is a old banned? s with local agencies require that employees found to have committed fraud are nded and/or terminated found to have committed fraud may no longer participate in LIHEAP describe: An applicant with stop pay or recoupment situation can apply for LIHEAP, however, no payments can be issued until either the applicant submits information that clarifies or corrects their application or repays the benefit amount that was inappropriately received.